samueleaton/screwy/README.md

 nsg
 ```

-Any text output associated with the command will be printed to the command line where NSG was launched.
+Any text output associated with any npm script in the `package.json` will be printed to the command line where NSG was launched.

 ##### Quiting
 To **quit** the app, it is safer to close the actual renderer window rather than quiting the process from the command line.
 If quiting from the command line, NSG may not do the check to make sure all processes are killed before closing.